 “Sadly, we cannot all be together when the light shines true,” Whelm continued.
 A few of her congregation gasped.
-The older women clutched at brighted beads that throbbed with light, an effect that quickened with their pulse.
+The older women clutched at brighted beads that throbbed with light, an effect that quickened with their pulses.
 “The new light will shine in every corner of Porce and no darkness will remain.
 Everything will become our paradise.
 Shine your eyes upon our future.”

 Their eyes opened all at once.
 No matter how many times they saw it, they never grew weary of it.
 Whelm’s paradise was portrayed with her living energy, so it was subtly different each time, the same way folk couldn’t make an identical yawn each time they awoke.
 The walls of the church were gone, replaced by fields of flowers across rolling hills.
 The swell of those hills matched the dunes outside Crib-ohlk: a promise that even the hardened desolation of the desert would bloom.

 Whelm joined illusory daylight stars in flight.
 There was no florent, for it wouldn’t be necessary in this Spotless future.
 Whelm, medium and midwife, would bring forth all the light lost to the Reflecting Path.
 The raw power of it would crack the florent and spill all the spirits into the ocean of radiance.
 The Church of Bright Hope would be reunited with their loved ones, and they would walk hand in ray through the fields.
 Her acolights wept golden tears from the pews.